 Okay, so it’s less the price of The Club, so what’s the catch?
 Well very little actually.
 The main issue is this lock isn’t freon resistant.
 A thief can still just cut the steering wheel (which they do so often).

 All that said, this column lock consistently receives excellent feedback, and given the price makes it a serious contender for the best steering wheel lock.

 When I had my car stolen the crooks simply cut through the steering wheel.
 If I had a disklok maybe my car wouldn’t have ended up as a burnt wreck in some woods!
 Diskloks certainly aren’t totally unbreakable, but they offer the added protection of covering the whole steering wheel—stopping airbag theft too.

 The biggest issue with them is the price and their size.
-Although if you live in the USA they’re half the cost of the UK.

 If you’re willing to go one step further, a popular anti theft technique is to ‘mod’ them (modify) by welding a steel plate to the back.
 Overkill perhaps!